De-Risking Navigation for a National Education Platform

 Constraints

 Two rounds of tree testing with 5 user groups produced large datasets.
-While the first analysis established a solid reporting result, the second round needed to be completed with half the time available, this created pressure on me to deliver insights quickly without sacrificing quality.
+While the first analysis established a solid reporting result, the second round needed to be completed with half the time available, this created pressure on me to deliver the IA report and design recommendations on time, without compromising the quality of analysis.

 Two rounds of tree testing with 5 user groups produced large datasets.
-While the first analysis established a solid reporting result, the second round needed to be completed with half the time available, this created pressure on me to deliver insights quickly without sacrificing quality.
+While the first analysis established a solid reporting result, the second round needed to be completed with half the time available, this created pressure on me to deliver the IA report and design recommendations on time, without compromising the quality of analysis.

 Two rounds of tree testing with 5 user groups produced large datasets.
-While the first analysis established a solid reporting result, the second round needed to be completed with half the time available, this created pressure on me to deliver insights quickly without sacrificing quality.
+While the first analysis established a solid reporting result, the second round needed to be completed with half the time available, this created pressure on me to deliver the IA report and design recommendations on time, without compromising the quality of analysis.

 Response: